 What’s new from CRM manufacturer CAS AG? ##Update 03/06/2023 CAS Software AG has been named Innovator of the Year in the TOP 100 innovation competition

 At this point, we compare CRM software providers for you, which are suitable for small, medium or large companies.
 We are strongly guided by the German CRM Landscape, which we published in November 2019.

 This gives you a good initial overview of the current, German-language CRM landscape.

-We make ongoing updates to our Landscape and our CRM vendor comparison. -> Click on the image to see the Landscape in full size.
+We make ongoing updates to our Landscape and our CRM vendor comparison. -> Click here to see the Landscape in full size.